In 2019 we were one of the first businesses formally to declare a Climate Emergency.

 The flexibility of our business model allows us to support, and campaign for, causes that are close to our core values.

-We give at least 5% of our working time to charities that promote or enable the transition to a regenerative economy.
+We aim to give up to 5% of our working time to charities that promote or enable the transition to a regenerative economy.

 This policy also informs what products and services we procure and how we do so, as well as how our people make choices outside the working environment.

-We are putting in place processes to monitor our environmental inputs and outputs, therefore our footprint on the planet.
+We monitor our environmental inputs and outputs, therefore our footprint on the planet.
 We will be building a robust strategy to reduce our impacts and compensate for any harm we are not able to eliminate.
 We will not make bold Net Zero declarations until we are happy with that strategy, but our intention is – of course – to become regenerative across our own operations.

 We believe in giving the best possible chance to people who, like us, are passionate about doing what they do in the right way.
 So we choose our suppliers carefully, giving first preference (where we have a choice) to independent businesses, particularly those that are local to us or minority owned.